shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 #### What's new about what you're making?
 What substitutes do people resort to because it doesn't exist yet (or they don't know about it)?

 It's new because it's a backend service tailored for the edge.
-It offers a better performance while providing a 10x developer experience to ehe end user.
-People resort to firebase and other existing backend providers.
+It offers a better performance while providing a 10x backend developer experience, People resort to firebase and other existing infrastructure providers.

 #### Who are your competitors, and who might become competitors?
 Who do you fear most?